Epic kitesurfing in WA

 Lancelin offers 4 pretty good kitespots for you to enjoy.

-Lancelin Lagoon – the lagoon is by far the most popular spot for its mostly flat surface.
+The lagoon is by far the most popular spot for its mostly flat surface.
 The shallow water just makes it the perfect for the kiteboarding lessons or a freestyle practice session.
 Watch out for the reef though as it could stick out the water when the tides are low and water shallow.

-Main Break – this spot offers some pretty good wave riding, so if you love riding waves then you’re in for a treat.
+This spot offers some pretty good wave riding, so if you love riding waves then you’re in for a treat.
 It is best to ride here in the early mornings before the wind builds up and waves are less aggressive.

-South Passage – another wave riding spot with very similar conditions to “Main Break”, but the waves tend to be longer and less punchy here.
+Another wave riding spot with very similar conditions to “Main Break”, but the waves tend to be longer and less punchy here.
 South Passage is also pretty popular amongst the windsurfers, so it could get pretty busy specially on the weekends, but for the less busy weekdays, you practically own the place.

-Back Beach – Back Beach is just opposite the Edward Island.
+Back Beach is just opposite the Edward Island.
 It doesn’t have a reef and so it’s also pretty popular with the local surfers for its shorebreak.
 The beach is pretty big and usually chilled and quiet, so on the days when there’s not much swell and the lagoon is crowded, head here for a better session.

-If you are planning kitesurfing holidays in Western Australia, in particular Perth or Lancelin, it might be worth taking a road trip and head up north along the coast all the way up to Exmouth.
+It might be worth taking a road trip and head up north along the coast all the way up to Exmouth.
 You’ll find a few other bucket list kitespots on your way starting with:

 Dongara, the rock lobster capital of Australia and also the area of the creepy “Leaning Trees” that grow in 45 degree angle due to the strong and consistent winds in the area.